zeroluck/docs/sources/articles/mod-auth-oidc/centos-installation.md

 ```

 Instead of pre-existing cert and key files, feel free to use your own.
+Next, enable the static site by running the `a2ensite` command, and
-Next, restart the Apache service as below:
+restart the Apache service as below:

 ```
+a2ensite static.conf
 service httpd restart
 ```

 Now, try to access [this page](https://static.gluu.org:44443/static),
 and you should see the oxAuth page from gluuCE where you enter the
 credentials for authentication.